groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > 🤖 "Mismatched Distributor Information: The outer box lists **BIORIUS (Belgium and UK)** as the Responsible Person (RP), whereas the tube itself lists **PWC Services (Ireland and UK)**.
 Authentic products maintain identical regulatory contact details on both the outer packaging and the inner container."

-✅ This response impressed me.
+✅ This response really impressed me.
 Gemini's not just looking for inconsistencies *within* photos; it's also looking for inconsistencies *across* photos.
 I'll admit that I missed this one.
 By the way, the current authentic tubes of the product I've obtained only mention BIORIUS (on both the tube and the box) and not PWC, so it would appear that if you find a box or tube that mentions PWC, that suggests that the package is counterfeit.

 <br>

 > 🤖 "Batch Code Stamp: The deeply stamped batch number (**112505**) on the tube's crimp is a known marking frequently seen on counterfeit Rhode lip products circulating from unauthorized sellers."

 ✅ This is correct!
-Several of my counterfeit packages have the same batch number, 112505, even though I obtained them from different sources.
-If you see someone selling a package of Rhode Peptide Lip Tint with batch number 112505, I'd encourage you to run in the other direction.
+In fact, several of my counterfeit packages have the same batch number, 112505, even though I obtained them from different sources.
+If you see someone selling a package of Rhode Peptide Lip Tint with batch number 112505, I'd encourage you to take your business elsewhere.

 <br>